-To participate in this competition, member cities in good standing with the OWHC must have paid their contribution every year for the last three (3) years.
-A city that has been on UNESCO’s World Heritage List for less than three (3) years may also register for this international competition, provided it has paid its contribution annually to the OWHC since it was recognized by UNESCO.
+To participate in this international competition, a city must have been a member in good standing of the OWHC in the last three (3) years (including 2019) or more.
+A new World Heritage city, whose membership in the OWHC is less than three years old, may also register for this competition provided it has paid its contribution annually to the OWHC since its accession.

 The achievement must have been implemented during the last five (5) years directly by the candidate city or by a person or an organization supported, directed or influenced by the candidate city.
 If the achievement was not implemented directly by the candidate city, the latter’s participation must have been significant in the implementation.

 The candidacy file must be sent via the website of the OWHC.
 The file must contain the following documents:

 - the form entitled “Jean-Paul-L’Allier Prize for Heritage 2019” to be completed on the webpage of the Prize (see below)

 - an executive summary of no more than three (3) pages that presents the achievement deserving of the Jean-Paul-L’Allier Prize for Heritage (we recommend using the Arial 10 font).
 This summary must be signed by the mayor of the city and may be accompanied by no more than 10 illustrations, including one plan of the situation, and a plan and photos illustrating the premises before and after work has been completed, if applicable.

 If the candidacy file submitted does not meet the requirements, the candidacy will be deemed ineligible.
 No additional document will be analyzed by the jury.

 In order to comply with Article 4 of the OWHC’s General by-laws, the candidacy file submitted by the candidate city must be drawn up in one of the working languages of the OWHC, namely: French, English or Spanish.